 If you wish you can skip this option for now but don’t worry as you can always enable/disable it later from Hummingbird/Asset Optimization.

-In this example, Hummingbird was able to reduce my files by 57%.
+In this example, Hummingbird was able to reduce my files by 13.9%.
 You can also see that 32 files were identified.
 Note that the PRO version gives you access to Super-compression (this is automatically enabled within the PRO version) so you can get even more savings/compression by upgrading your plugin.

 Asset optimization engine will list all the files it was able to locate and each file will have its own status.
 You will encounter these statuses:

 Gray compress icon – marks the files that are already compressed (like *.min.js and *.min.css.).
 Compress option will be grayed out here as those files are already minified

-Compress – marks the files that can be compressed (selected by default for compression).
-Under those files you will see that they are still compressing…
+White compress icon – marks the files that can be compressed.
+The left side of those files, you will see that they are still compressing…

 In order to trigger Compression of your files (and the Cron job that does this) just refresh the Main Page of your site from the Front End and then refresh the Asset Optimization page from the Back End.
 Results will be something like:

 Can’t be compressed – marks the files that can’t be compressed (usually it’s external resources).

 Make sure to always check file status so you can see what is happening or does it need an extra action :)

-If you wish to delve deeper into Minification and further optimize the speed and loading time of your site click on the Advanced mode.
+If you wish to delve deeper into Asset Optimization and further optimize the speed and loading time of your site click on the Advanced mode.

 Before you start please get familiar with the basic guidelines given here.

 The most important thing when working with Advanced mode and making changes to how your site loads files is that you test things out after every single change.